 The goal of this whole study is to provide important feedback through experiments to use in the refinement and optimization of conjugate drug development.
 To achieve this goal, SATA will be used to modify lysozyme in order to link with SM(PEG)12 modified transferrin as a model conjugate and utilize different mass spectrometric approaches to characterize the binding.
 ESI and MALDI mass spectrometry was performed on these two proteins individually, as well as conjugated together, to identify the location of the linkers in this highly heterogeneous mixture.
 Initially, quantification was performed by tryptic and chymotryptic digestion to measure the intensity of each peptide fragment to determine the relative binding frequency.
 This proved to produce difficulties, so other methods were explored, which included site-specific modifications, 18O labeled digestion, creation of calibration curves, and online/offline IEC.
 Various parameters were altered in order to achieve the best results possible with hopes that future experiments can follow this works progress.

+CHAPTER 4

 METHODS

-Preparation of Lz-Tf conjugate
+4.1 Preparation of Lz-Tf conjugate